 Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

-The ‘Dawn Phenomenon’ refers to early morning blood sugar spikes, a common yet perplexing occurrence, especially among people with diabetes.
+The ‘Dawn Phenomenon’ refers to early morning blood sugar spikes, which are common yet perplexing, especially among people with diabetes.
 Understanding the normal morning rise in blood glucose range helps individuals better manage their blood sugar levels.

-While some dawn effect is normal, managing it before it gets out of control is crucial.
+While some dawn effects are normal, managing them before they get out of control is crucial.
 In this article, we’ll show you how to reverse the dawn phenomenon naturally.
 This guide also explores the link between fasting blood sugar and the dawn phenomenon, providing actionable insights to control and maintain healthy blood sugar levels.

 What Is the Dawn Phenomenon?